BDC Hamburger Icon

 • Using security patches

-• Using virus scanning software
+• Installing virus scanning software

 • Updating measures against malware daily

-• Monitoring systems 24/7 for intrusions
+• Continuously monitoring systems for intrusions

 Frequently asked questions about email marketing and data privacy

-Additionally, purchasing an email list of cold leads increases the likelihood that key metrics of your email marketing campaign, such as open rate and click-through rate, perform poorly.
-Since purchased email lists are those of people who have not necessarily expressed interest in your products or services, they are unlikely to perform as well as smaller lists of organic email contacts.
+Data privacy laws generally stipulate that users must knowingly consent to be contacted via email before a company can legally do so.
+That means buying email lists likely violates the consent requirements of the GDPR and the CCPA.
+Therefore, relying on purchased email lists as a cornerstone of your email marketing campaign is a risky move that's likely to land your business in hot water.
+Instead, gather email addresses directly, ideally through a subscription form on your website.
+“The best way to ensure GDPR compliance when sending emails is by having an explicit opt-in checkbox on all subscription forms,” said Melissa Sargeant, head of marketing at Lumaverse Technologies.
+“Through this, a company has the exact time, date, country and source through which someone opted in, which is important data to have, especially … if they are located in a GDPR country, which would require an alternate strategy.”
+Additionally, purchasing an email list of cold leads increases the likelihood that key metrics of your email marketing campaign, such as your open rate and click-through rate, perform poorly.
+Because purchased lists contain the email addresses of people who have not necessarily expressed interest in your products or services, they are unlikely to perform as well as smaller lists of organic email contacts.
 Furthermore, many email addresses on a purchased list could be inactive or outdated; you could be risking a data privacy violation just to contact an inbox that will never be used.

 • You keep records that each of these individuals is a soft opt-in and how you obtained that soft opt-in consent.

+In many cases, requirements in data privacy laws are convoluted.
+However, in regard to email marketing, the rules tend to be fairly straightforward.
+Still, it's essential to abide by these guidelines to avoid the penalties for violation laid out in the legislation.
 “You can run a compliant email campaign without much trouble, as long as you fundamentally don’t aggressively target individuals who have not expressed direct interest,” said Alexander M. Kehoe, co-founder and operations director of Caveni Digital Solutions.
 “In many cases, targeting interested individuals is better for your conversions regardless.”
+Here’s how you can avoid running afoul of consumer data privacy laws:

->> Learn More: Essential Data Analytics Terms Every Marketer Should Know
+>> Learn more: Essential Data Analytics Terms Every Marketer Should Know

-Jennifer Dublino contributed to this article.
+Kimberlee Leonard and Jennifer Dublino contributed to this article.
 Source interviews were conducted for a previous version of this article.

 author image